What Is the Maryland Statute of Limitations on Personal Injury Claims for Minors?

 Maryland provides a somewhat unique statute of limitations to file a personal injury claim after a minor is injured due to negligence.
 The statute of limitations in most Maryland personal injury cases is three years.

-According to the law — MD Code, Courts and Judicial Proceedings, § 5-201 (a)i — a lawsuit for noneconomic damages like pain and suffering for injuries to a minor caused by negligence must be filed within 3 years of the minor turning 18.
+According to the law — MD Code, Courts, and Judicial Proceedings, § 5-201 (a)i — a lawsuit for non-economic damages like pain and suffering for injuries to a minor caused by negligence must be filed within 3 years of the minor turning 18.
 Even if a child is hurt when they are only 5, for example, they and the parents could wait to file a claim until that same child is about to turn 21.

 Maryland law — MD Code § 5-203 (b)(1)ii of the Family Law Article — states that parents are responsible for their minor child’s care.
 This has been interpreted to include medical bills, and, consequently, the parents are entitled to make the claim for the medical bills against the liable party.

 In other words, at the point of legal adulthood or the age of majority in Maryland, any future or continuing medical costs related to an injury a person suffered as a minor can become their responsibility, including up to gaining the right to file an injury claim or lawsuit in pursuit of associated damages.

 At the time of the crash, the medical bills are the full responsibility of that teenager’s parents.
 But within a few weeks, months, or maybe even a full year, the teenager turns 18, and there is a new opportunity for them to seek damages for themselves, rather than relying on someone else to represent them.

 Getting Legal Help Much Sooner Than Later

 If your child has been injured in an accident caused by someone else’s negligence, then you should contact a law firm with experience handling lawsuits involving injuries to minors.
 Different states have different statutes of limitations for bringing personal injury claims, so you should not wait long to contact an attorney in your area.

 Due to the complexity of personal injury claims, including the statute of limitations discussed above, you should never wait until you are even remotely close to the statute of limitations to take action.
-If your lawsuit is not filed prior to the statute of limitations, it will be forever barred, and you will never be able to receive compensation for your injuries, no matter how clear liability for your child’s injuries might be.
+If your lawsuit is not filed prior to the statute of limitations, it will be forever barred, and you will never be able to receive compensation for your injuries, no matter how clear the liability for your child’s injuries might be.

 How We Can Help